 In the heavily populated and pricey Golden State, the minimum wage has been going up by $1 a year, so that by 2022 California workers will be required to earn at least — you guessed it — $15 an hour.

 But a number of California communities aren't waiting and are already at or above the $15 mark, especially in Silicon Valley.
-As of Jan.
-1, San Jose is at $15.25, Apple's hometown of Cupertino is paying $15.35, and Palo Alto has a minimum of $15.40.
+In 2020, San Jose is at $15.25, Apple's hometown of Cupertino is paying $15.35, and Palo Alto has a minimum of $15.40.

 The state's leader is Emeryville, the San Francisco suburb that's home to the Toy Story animation studio Pixar.
-The minimum wage there is $16.30 an hour, and it's expected to go even higher in mid-2020.
+The minimum wage there jumped on July 1 from $16.30 to $16.84 an hour.

 Minimum wage: $13.50 per hour